MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-hyperv-requirements.md

 ## Supported geographies

 You can create an Azure Migrate project in many geographies in the Azure public cloud.
-Here's a list of supported geographies for migration to Azure Stack HCI:
+Here's a list of supported geographies for migration to Azure Local:

 |Geography|Metadata storage locations|
 |-|-|